websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/asset-libraries/asset-library-content.md

 # Asset Library Content

 Asset Libraries provide a convenient way to share content across your Sites.
 This can help to reduce data duplication and streamline content collaboration across your instance.
-You can add and manage a Library's content from its *dashboard* page, which can be accessed by clicking on its name in the Asset Libraries application page.
+Users can add and manage a Library's content from its *dashboard* page, which can be accessed by clicking on its *name* in the Asset Libraries application Page.

 ![Click on the desired Asset Library's name to access its dashboard.](./asset-library-content/images/01.png)

-Each dashboard displays the Library's active applications and categorization tools.
+Each Library's dashboard displays its active applications and categorization tools.
 From here, you can view, create, and organize a Library's content.
-You can also enable a workflow to _ the publishing process for the Library's web content.
+You can also enable a workflow to direct the publishing process for your Library's web content.

-You can also initiate import and export processes for a Library using LAR files.
+Each dashboard also provides access to import/export functionalities.

-When enabled, you can also view the Library's Recycle Bin before its content is permanently removed from your instance. -->
+When enabled, you can also view the Library's Recycle Bin before its content is permanently removed from your instance.

-You can also import content to your Library, or export its content to an LAR file.

-If enabled, this is also where Users can view the Library's *Recycle Bin* before they're permanently removed from your instance.

 * [Creating Content](#creating-content)
 * [Using Content in Your Sites](#using-content-in-your-sites)